Yannis4444/Orange-Share/README.md

 If you have never before used Shortcuts, chances are, that `Allow Untrusted Shortcuts` is grayed out.
 If this is the case, you have to run a shortcut first.
 To do this, open the Shortcuts App and choose any of the available shortcuts or create one yourself.
-Once you ran a shortcut, the option should to enable untrusted shortcuts should become available.
+Once you ran a shortcut, the option to enable untrusted shortcuts should become available.

 #### How to use the Shortcuts